List of international presidential trips made by Donald Trump

-This is a list of international presidential trips made by Donald Trump, the 45th and 47th president of the United States.
-Donald Trump made 19 international trips to 25 countries (in addition to visiting West Bank) during his first presidency, which began on January 20, 2017 and ended on January 20, 2021.
-Trump has made 8 international trips to 13 countries during his second presidency, which began on January 20, 2025.
+Donald Trump, the 45th and 47th president of the United States, made 19 international trips to 25 countries (in addition to visiting the West Bank) during his first presidency, which began on January 20, 2017, and ended on January 20, 2021.
+As of July 2026, Trump has made 12 international trips to 17 countries during his second presidency, which began on January 20, 2025.

 Due to the COVID-19 pandemic, he did not make any international trips between February 2020 and the end of his first presidency.

 Summary

 First presidency (2017–2021)

 The number of visits per country where President Trump traveled during his first presidency are: